 Since GDP can change even if all the output quantities are constant, namely by changes in prices (inflation or deflation), economists use a price index (or deflator) to hold the price level artificially constant over time.
 The price index is defined relative to an arbitrary base year, in which the index is set equal to unity.
 GDP divided by the price index yields "real GDP".

-Here I use the EU-27 annual GDP time series at current market prices (measured in Euros) and the price index with base year 2015 from Eurostat's GDP and Main Components Database (NAMA_10_GDP) to calculate a real GDP series at 2015 prices.
+Here I’m using the EU-27 annual GDP time series at current market prices (measured in Euros) and the price index with base year 2015 from Eurostat's GDP and Main Components Database (NAMA_10_GDP) to calculate a real GDP series at 2015 prices.
 However, integrated GDP data for the EU compiled under the European System of National and Regional Accounts is only available for 1995 onwards.
 So I use the real GDP growth rates from the IMF World Economic Outlook to continue the series back to 1990.

 Given the basics, let's calculate the conditional time series of emissions with output held constant in two steps.
 First, in any given year, divide emissions by real GDP.
 That number is called carbon intensity, and it measures the average quantity of emissions (in tons of CO2-equivalent) per Euro of output.